-One of the greatest differences between those two platforms lays in the management simplicity, or rather to say, the lack of it in Magento.
+One of the greatest differences that set these two platforms apart is the management simplicity, or rather to say, the lack of it in Magento.
 Indeed, Magento’s learning curve is steep enough to confuse an average user and requires some amount of programming knowledge and technical expertise.
-As the result, quite often store owners are forced to hire a developer.
+As a result, quite often store owners are forced to hire a developer.

 But as soon as Magento gets into a skillful pair of hands, this shopping cart is able to do about anything an e-merchant can dream of.
 Fully customizable design, utter flexibility, unlimited SEO resources and a countless number of extensions - that’s how Magento justifies its complexity.